NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/Instant Evisceration Snare.md

 **Bulk** 0; **Size** med
 **Usage** held-in-one-hand

-When a creature enters the snare's square, the snare releases an unbelievable arsenal of blades, dealing 24d8 piercing damage (DC 45 basic Reflex).
+When a creature enters the snare's square, the snare releases an unbelievable arsenal of blades at the creature, dealing 18d8 piercing damage (DC 42 Reflex check save).

-*Source: Pathfinder Core Rulebook*
+*Source: Pathfinder Player Core 2*
-*OGL*
+*ORC*